advancedresearch/the_century_of_satire/mary-of-magdala-the-reicarnated-goddess.md

 ### 1. Do Early Christians even care about identity metaphysics - yes, no - yes!

-Identity metaphysics is an unsolved philosophical problem of how to create a theory about identity over time.
+Identity metaphysics is a hard philosophical problem of how to create a theory about identity over time.
 The problem has baffled philosophers for over two millenia and is still pretty much unsolved, even today.

 The ship of Theseus, the mythical king of Athens who rescued the children of Athens from King Minos,